loganrath/dwap-main/tools.md

 # Extensions
 These two extensions make up [our process](/our-process):
  - [C19 Magic NY Extension](https://chrome.google.com/webstore/detail/c19-magic-ny/feeepbmhmihglmdnafpaeddiinadkijb?hl=en&authuser=0){:target="_blank"} is an custom extension.
 When starated, it will automatically refresh the page every 10 seconds, give an audio and text notification and click the Select Visit Time button.
 It does not select a time.
+See [our process](/our-process) for instructions.
  - [Auto Click Auto Fill](/autoclick){:target="_blank"} will help you automatically click the first available time slot.
 This extension takes a lot of setup.

 We have also tried these two extensions.
 They are generic and work on any web page: